Optics Measurements

 This module contains some of the beta calculation related functionality of optics_measurements.
 It provides functions to calculate beta functions from amplitude data.

-Calculates beta and fills the following TfsFiles: f"{AMP_BETA_NAME}{plane.lower()}{EXT}"
+Calculates beta and returns the phase to amplitude ratio.
+Also writes the following TfsFiles: f"{AMP_BETA_NAME}{plane.lower()}{EXT}"

 Parameters: